cryptag/leapchat/README.md

 ## Install and Run Using Docker and Docker Compose

-(If you'd rather not use Docker/Docker Compose, see next section.)
+(If you'd rather not use Docker/Docker Compose, see next section instead.)

 Instead of intalling Postgres and PostgREST you can run it in docker with docker compose.
 Make sure you have Docker installed with Docker Compose.
 Then run:

 ``` $ docker-compose up ```

-This will pull some images from docker-hub and start the following contaiers:
+This will pull some images from Docker Hub and start the following
+containers:

 - Postgres at port 5432
 - PostgREST at port 3000
 - Adminer at port 8081